-NOAA Ship MILLER FREEMAN will run the backup SCS machine at the same interval as the primary SCS machine.
+NOAA Ship OSCAR DYSON will run the backup SCS machine at the same interval as the primary SCS machine.
 In the event that either SCS machine breaks down the SCS manager will commence routine backups of the SCS at intervals not to exceed twelve hours.
-At the end of the cruise, the ship's SCS manager will archive data from disk files to recordable compact diskettes (DVD or CD-R) for delivery to the project representative.
-Additional recording of processed data may be requested of the ship's SCS manager.
-If so, specific instructions will be found in the Cruise Instructions.
+At the end of the cruise, the ship's SCS manager will archive data to a suitable disk for delivery to the project representative.
+Additional recording of processed data may be requested of the ship's SCS manager; if so, specific instructions will be found in the Cruise Instructions.
 The ship's SCS manager will ensure data quality through the administration of standard SCS protocols for data monitoring.
 If requested by the Chief Scientist, standard SCS daily quality assurance summaries will be prepared for review.
 During the cruise, the scientific party may require the assistance of the ship's SCS manager to determine if all sensors are functioning properly and to monitor some of the collected data in real time to make sampling strategy decisions.